Local Prediction Pools: Abstract

 \section{Abstract}

-We propose local prediction pools as a method for combining the predictive distributions of a set of experts whose predictive abilities are believed to vary locally with respect to a set of pooling variables.
-To estimate the local predictive ability of each expert, we introduce the simple, fast, and interpretable \emph{caliper method}.
+We propose local prediction pools as a method for combining the predictive distributions of a set of experts conditional on a set of variables believed to be related to the predictive accuracy of the experts.
+This is done in a two step process where we first estimate the conditional predictive accuracy of each expert given a vector of covariates---or pooling variables---and then combine the predictive distributions of the experts conditional on this local predictive accuracy.
+To estimate the local predictive accuracy of each expert, we introduce the simple, fast, and interpretable \emph{caliper method}.
 Expert pooling weights from the local prediction pool approaches the equal weight solution whenever there is little data on local predictive performance, making the pools robust and adaptive.
-Local prediction pools are shown to outperform the widely used optimal linear pools in a macroeconomic forecasting evaluation, and in predicting daily bike usage for a bike rental company.\\ \emph{Keywords:} Bayesian predictive synthesis; predictive distribution; linear prediction pools.
+We also propose a local version of the widely used optimal prediction pools.
+Local prediction pools are shown to outperform the widely used optimal linear pools in a macroeconomic forecasting evaluation, and in predicting daily bike usage for a bike rental company.\\ \emph{Keywords:} Bayesian predictive synthesis; density forecasts; combining forecasts; macroeconomic forecasting; nonparametric methods.